carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 # Examining a twarc JSON file

-JSON is a flavor of xml and is frequently used as a data interchange format.
+JSONL, Line-oriented JavaScript Object Notation, is frequently used as a data interchange format.
 It has become super common in the data science field, and you will encounter it frequently.
+On April 15th, 2022, we used twarc to search for all mentions of the hashtag `#taxday` (April 15th is the deadline for Americans to file their annual income report).

 Let's look at our `taxday.jsonl` file again.
 Remember that our JSON files are line-oriented,
 ie: one tweet per line.
 Let's use `head -n 1 taxday.jsonl > 1-tweet.jsonl` to create a file